KostyaBovt/graph_dijkstra/README.md

 * Click on nodes/link to select
 * Press `delete` to delete selected elements

-Press and hold `ctrl` to activate Add Mode:
+Press and hold `ctrl` in Modify mode:
 * now click on empty area to add node and than on another node to link new node to it
 * OR click on existing node and than on another node to link them